yuhanguyen1/Sales-analysis-in-Retail-Using-PowerBI/README.md

 ## II.
 Dataset Description & Data Structure

 The dataset consist of 3 tables: Orders, People, Returns.
+To process the data, I also created a date table and a measure table using DAX.
 Here is the Data dictionary:

 **Orders.csv**